talibkateeb/El-Salvador-Financial-Study/README.md

 PART TWO:

-We surveyed the Remittance market in El Salvador, identified a problem and created a possible solution: A crypto remittance application to lower the  cost for the remittance senders and increase the remittance income of the people of El Salvador, increase benificiary spending which will positively impact the country's economy.
+We surveyed the remittance market in El Salvador, identified a problem and created a possible solution: A crypto remittance application to lower the  cost for the remittance senders and increase the remittance income of the people of El Salvador, increase beneficiary spending which will positively impact the country's economy.

 ___